-Please note that this list was originally compiled in June 2016.
-I endeavor to keep it up-to-date, adding journals as folks alert me to them, but if you find something amiss, please feel free to comment or send me a note!
+Please note that this list was originally compiled in June 2016 and all links were updated in September 2019.
+I endeavor to keep the list up-to-date, adding journals as folks alert me to them, but if you find something amiss, please feel free to comment or send me a note!

 Agriculture and Food Security is an open-access journal that addresses global food security with a particular focus on research that may inform more sustainable agriculture and food systems that better address local, regional, national and/or global food and nutritional insecurity.
 The journal considers contributions across academic disciplines, including agricultural, ecological, environmental, nutritional, and socio-economic sciences, public health, and policy.